 by a U.S. air carrier for purposes of the Fly America Act.
 As long as the flight is

-booked thru a US carrier, although you fly foreign carrier, this is chargable to a
+booked thru a US carrier, although you fly foreign carrier, this is chargeable to

 The U.S. Department of State's Bureau of Consular Affairs decides, based on relevant information, to issue travel warnings to U.S. citizens, recommending that Americans avoid travel to certain counties.
 The countries and dates the travel warnings were issued are listed on the Current Travel Warnings Web site.

-Travelers going to any country indicated by the U.S. Department of State with a travel warning must have advance written approval from the campus operations manager and campus president, with written notice to the RF's central office (RFInternationalTravel@rfsuny.org), before traveling.
-For foreign travel by central office staff, prior approval must be obtained in writing from the executive vice president.
+Travelers using RF funds going to any country indicated by the U.S. Department of State with a travel warning MUST have advance written approval from the campus operations manager and campus president or delegate which is Risk Management Office, with written notice to the RF's central office before traveling.
+The following form must be completed and approved prior to travel to Countries with Travel Warnings (CTW).

 It is the responsibility of the traveler to check the Current Travel Warnings